Skip navigation

 April 2023

-While their case continues in court, the NT government responded to pressure from the public and opened a water processing plant.
-The Laramba community can now enjoy their water from the tap.
+While their case continued in court, the NT government responded to pressure from the public and opened a water processing plant.
+The Laramba community can now enjoy safe water from the tap.

 September 2022